Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Epping Forest can be reached from London in three ways:

-• Subway: Take the Central Line of London’s underground tube system and get down at Epping forest tube station.
+• Subway: Take the Central Line of London’s underground tube system and enter Epping Forest tube station.

 • By road: Epping Forest is 20 km from London.
 It’s 1/2 hour to reach and the fastest way to travel.

-• Train: Take a train to Chingford from Liverpool Street to reach Epping district.
-It’s a 30 minutes ride.
+• Train: Take a train to Chingford from Liverpool Street to reach the Epping district.
+It’s a 30-minute ride.
 Walk the remaining distance to the forest.

 Epping forest entrance by road